kaboc/pot/packages/pottery/README.md

 > [!NOTE]
 > Updates of the object in a pot caused by external factors (e.g. the object is
-> a `ValueNotifier` and its value is reassigned) are not automatically reflected
+> a `ValueNotifier` and its value is reassigned) are not automatically detected
+> by the DevTools Extension.
+However, because the Extension refreshes the entire
-> in the table view until an event of either `Pot`, `Pottery` or `LocalPottery`
+> view whenever any event from `Pot`, `Pottery`, or `LocalPottery` occurs, such
-> happens.
-Press the refresh icon button if you want to see the changes quickly,
+> changes may be reflected "coincidentally" as a result of an unrelated event.
+>
+> To ensure the changes are reflected immediately, press the refresh icon button,
 > or use [notifyObjectUpdate()][notifyObjectUpdate] on a pot to emit an event
 > to cause a refresh.